-Prerequisites: 45 credits of 1100-level or higher courses, including any 6 ANTH credits ANTH 4502 CR-3 Regional Focus in Anthropology Students will carry out a detailed investigation of a particular region, as identified by the course instructor.
+Prerequisites: 45 credits of 1100-level or higher courses, including any 6 ANTH credits ANTH 4501 CR-3 Selected Problems in Anthropology Students will engage in the study of a particular issue in the field of anthropology.
+They will analyze critically the relevant literature and attendant ethical problems, and examine public awareness of the issue, thereby developing a comprehensive understanding of disciplinary considerations.
+Students will evaluate recent developments in methods and particular approaches, assess the implications of these developments, and identify future directions for the field of anthropology itself.
+Prerequisites: 45 credits of 1100 level or higher courses, including ANTH 1100 or 1300 Not Transferable ANTH 4502 CR-3 Regional Focus in Anthropology Students will carry out a detailed investigation of a particular region, as identified by the course instructor.
 They will use specific anthropological approaches to provide insights into the society and culture of the specified region.
 They will be required to identify relevant sources of information, provide a summary of the literature and develop a discussion of relevant problems.
 Note: Students may take this course multiple times for further credit on different topics.
-Prerequisites: 60 credits of 1100 level or higher courses, including ANTH 1300 and 3 credits from ANTH 2000 level or higher ANTH 4510 CR-3 Applied Research in Anthropology Students will complete an applied research project in a particular anthropological subfield, and will analyze critically issues relating to the conduct of applied anthropology.
+Prerequisites: 60 credits of 1100 level or higher courses, including ANTH 1100 or 1300 Not Transferable ANTH 4510 CR-3 Applied Research in Anthropology Students will complete an applied research project in a particular anthropological subfield, and will analyze critically issues relating to the conduct of applied anthropology.
 Students will utilize and apply anthropological methods to a particular real world problem, possibly including action research, advocacy anthropology, culture resource management (CRM), methodological design, or a forensic human identification problem.
-Prerequisites: 45 credits of 1100-level or higher courses, including ANTH 1200 and 1217, and 3 credits of ANTH 2000 level or ANTH 3000 level
+Prerequisites: 45 credits of 1100 level or higher courses, including ANTH 1200 and 1217 Not Transferable In the event of a discrepency between this document and the official Kwantlen 2012-13 Calendar (available at www.kwantlen.ca/calendar/2012-13), the official calendar shall be deemed correct.